ed-kurlyak/WARLOCK-game-remastered/README.md

 # warlock-remastered

-The game WARLOCK was introduced in the book `Andre LaMothe "Tricks of the Game-Programming Gurus" (1994) Chapter 19 of book.
+The game WARLOCK was introduced in the book Andre' LaMothe "Tricks of the Game-Programming Gurus" (1994) Chapter 19 of book.
 In the book, the game was developed for the MS-DOS operating system, using video mode 13h (256 colors) with a screen resolution of 320×200 pixels.
-The game's code was described in Chapter 19, where `Andre demonstrated Ray Casting technology.
+The game's code was described in Chapter 19, where Andre' demonstrated Ray Casting technology.
 The original code was compiled using the Microsoft C++ compiler.

 Ray Casting Technology